View this document as: a single page | multiple pages.

 password

 A type of authenticator consisting of a character string that is intended to be memorized or memorable by the subscriber to permit the claimant to demonstrate something they know as part of an authentication process.
-Passwords are referred to as memorized secrets in the initial release of SP 800-63B.
+Passwords were referred to as memorized secrets in the initial release of SP 800-63B.

 personal identification number (PIN)